Lombiq/GitHub-Actions/Docs/Workflows/Productivity/AssetLinting.md

 # Asset Linting

-This workflow uses `eslint` and `stylelint` to validate your JavaScript and CSS files.
-It also invokes our [Markdown Linting](MarkdownLinting.md) workflow.
+This workflow uses `eslint` and `stylelint` to validate your JavaScript, CSS and Markdown files.

 If you just want to lint all _.css_, _.js_, and _.md_ files in your repository, then nothing to configure, simply do this: